openfoodfacts/openfoodfacts-ai/docs/reports/2026-03-price-tag-classification.md

 - base model: yolov8n-cls
 - custom classification

 The model reached 94.8% accuracy on the validation set.
-Visual inspection of the predictions showed that model failed on tricky samples.
+Visual inspection of the predictions showed that model only failed on tricky samples.
 It was then integrated into Robotoff/Triton (https://github.com/openfoodfacts/robotoff/pull/1875) and Open Prices (https://github.com/openfoodfacts/open-prices/pull/1284).